teslakitty2/teslakitty2/README.md

 - 💬 Ask me about anything related to web development!
 - 📫 How to reach me: You can reach out to me on [CatChat](https://catchat-meow.netlify.app/).
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Did you know that the first website was launched in 1991?

 ## Contributions

 I love contributing to open-source projects and communities!
 Some of my notable contributions include: